gmc-code/PC-microbit-micropython/docs/bots/MoveMotor/MoveMotor_motors.rst

 | ``forward(10, 6)`` and ``forward(10, 6, 0)`` and ``forward(speed=10, decrease_left=6)`` all set the speed to 10 with the left wheel slowed by roughly 2% (6/255).

 | The code below, has an adjustment of 6 to the left motor.
 This is roughly a 2% (6/255) decrease in speed.
+| It drives the buggy forwards at speed 10 for 5 secs.

 .. code-block:: python